 - Simple strains or sprains from repetitive motion, like moving boxes or playing golf

 Besides pain, lumbago symptoms can include tingling, numbness and weakness.
 Sometimes, lower back pain from degenerative spine conditions can also cause shooting pain into the hips, buttocks and legs.
 This related condition is called sciatica because symptoms occur when the long sciatic nerve becomes compressed.
 For an in-depth look at this lumbago-related issue, visit our sciatica overview page.

 If you have been dealing with persistent lower back pain for a period of days to a week, it is a good idea to consult your primary care doctor for a diagnosis.
 In many situations, lumbago can be successfully treated with an initial course of conservative treatments.
 Some commonly prescribed options include:

 - Application of hot or cold packs

-However, if the cause of your lumbago is a degenerative spine condition and your painful symptoms are still affecting your life after weeks and months of conservative treatments, then your physician may start to discuss surgical options with you.
+However, if the cause of your lumbago is a degenerative spine condition and your painful symptoms are still affecting your life after weeks and months of conservative treatments, then your doctor may start to discuss surgical options with you.

 When considering surgery, it is critical to understand the full range of treatments available to you so that you have the best chance of finding lasting relief and resuming an active life.
 The minimally invasive spine surgery performed by Laser Spine Institute offers a safer and effective alternative^ to traditional open spine surgery.
 We can treat a range of spinal conditions with our minimally invasive decompression or stabilization procedures.
 Our team of caring professionals wants to help you get your life back from lower back pain.
 Contact us today to learn more.